dirbacke/CKEditor-WordCount-Plugin/README.md

     // How long to show the 'paste' warning, 0 is default for not auto-closing the notification
     pasteWarningDuration: 0,

+    // Whether to display remaning words and Chars
+    showRemaining: false

     // Add filter to add or remove element before counting (see CKEDITOR.htmlParser.filter), Default value : null (no filter)
     filter: new CKEDITOR.htmlParser.filter({
         elements: {